AIP Publishing

 Stack vs Grid

-Stacked layout allows space to showcase resources within partners, facilitating exploration.
+Stacked layout allows space to showcase all resources within each partner.

-Grid layout provides users with a visually appealing way to compare different partners.
+Grid layout provides users with a visual way to compare different partners.

 Step 5 of 5 – The Result